Compute

 If you want to purchase multiple ECSs at a time, the system automatically sequences these ECSs.

-If multiple ECSs are created at the same time, the system automatically adds a hyphen followed by a four-digit incremental number to the end of each ECS name.
-For example, if you enter ecs, the ECSs will be named ecs-0001, ecs-0002, ....
-If you create multiple ECSs again, the values in the new ECS names increase from the existing maximum value.
-For example, the existing ECS with the maximum number in name is ecs-0010.
-If you enter ecs, the names of the new ECSs will be ecs-0011, ecs-0012, ....
-When the value reaches 9999, it will start from 0001.
+If multiple ECSs are created at a time, the system automatically adds a hyphen followed by a four-digit incremental number to the end of each ECS name.
+For example, if you enter ecs, the ECSs will be named ecs-0001, ecs-0002, ...
+If you create multiple ECSs again, the numbering of the new ECS names continues from the highest existing value.
+For example, if the ECS with the highest number in name is ecs-0010.
+If you enter ecs, the names of the new ECSs will be ecs-0011, ecs-0012, ...
+When the value reaches 9999, it will start over again from 0001.

 Allow duplicate name: allows ECS names to be duplicate.
 If you select Allow duplicate name and create multiple ECSs in a batch, the created ECSs will have the same name.